WhoisNeon/Chande/README.md

 1.  **View Rates:** Open `index.html` in your browser to see current currency rates.
 2.  **Customize Currencies:** Click the settings icon (<i class="ph ph-gear"></i>) to open the currency selector.
 Add, remove, or reorder currencies.
 3.  **Toggle Theme:** Use the theme toggle button (<i class="ph ph-sun"></i> / <i class="ph ph-moon"></i>) to switch between light and dark modes.
-4.  **Use Calculator:** Click on any currency card to open a calculator modal, view its price, and copy it to the clipboard.
+4.  **Copy Price:** Click on any currency card to open a price modal, view its price, and copy it to the clipboard.

 ### Local Setup